ManqingLiu/ManqingLiu.github.io/_posts/2025-01-03-my-first-blog.md

 traditional computer science background.

 ## The bitter lesson 1: Start with an existing repository if you can find one and build on it
+When I began my first PhD project, I decided to build everything from scratch, thinking it would give me a deeper understanding and more control over the project.
+At that time, I am also very new to programming in `python` and have a deep-rooted fear of using or changing other people's code.

+This turned out to be a significant mistake that cost me valuable time and energy.
+In retrospect, I should have searched for existing repositories or codebases related to my research topic.

+There are several reasons why this approach would have been more beneficial:

+1. **Time efficiency**: Starting from an existing codebase would have saved me months of work in setting up basic infrastructures and implementing standard algorithms.

+2. **Learning from others**: By examining and building upon existing code, I could have learned best practices and coding standards specific to my field.

+3. **Focusing on novel contributions**: Instead of reinventing the wheel, I could have devoted more time to developing and implementing my unique ideas and contributions.

+4. **Reduced errors**: Established codebases often have fewer bugs and have been tested more thoroughly than something built from scratch.

+5. **Better documentation**: Many existing repositories come with comprehensive documentation, which can be invaluable for understanding complex algorithms or data structures.

+Of course, this doesn't mean you should never build from scratch.
+There are times when it's necessary or beneficial to do so.
+However, for most PhD projects, especially in the early stages, leveraging existing work can significantly accelerate your progress and allow you to focus on your unique contributions to the field.

 ## The bitter lesson 2: Check public datasets first before simulating your own data